-Among the other birds that you will see, based on the two times I’ve walked this trail, are grey-throated, yellow-billed, yellow-spotted and double-toothed barbets; speckled.
-Also, yellow-rumped and yellow-throated tinker-barbets, yellowbill and brown-eared woodpecker occur.
+Among the other birds that you will see, based on the two times I’ve walked this trail, are grey-throated, yellow-billed, yellow-spotted, and double-toothed barbets; speckled.
+Also, yellow-rumped and yellow-throated tinker-barbets, yellowbill, and brown-eared woodpeckers occur.
 Other noticeable birds include blue-throated roller; grey parrot; bronze sunbird; black-crowned waxbill; grey-backed black finch.

-Including swamp flycatchers, robin-chats, grosbeak and northern weavers and a black-and-white hornbill, Needless to say, birders who have the time will undoubtedly find it worthwhile to walk the trail.
+Including swamp flycatchers, robin chats, grosbeak, northern weavers, and a black-and-white hornbill, Needless to say, birders who have the time will undoubtedly find it worthwhile to walk the trail.

 Wetland and other species

-The red colobus is the most common monkey, often seen at close quarters, but you are also likely to spot red-tailed monkey, black-and-white colobus and grey-cheeked mangabey-and this is the only place where I’ve encountered l’Hoest’s monkey.
+The red colobus is the most common monkey, often seen at close quarters, but you are also likely to spot red-tailed monkeys, black-and-white colobus, and grey-cheeked mangabey-and this is the only place where I’ve encountered l’Hoest’s monkey.
 If you are extremely fortunate, you might even see chimpanzees since they occasionally visit the swamp to forage for fruit.

 Unguided walks in Bigodi sanctuary

-The Bigodi Wetland Sanctuary has other interesting birds I’ve seen regularly at Kanyanchu are the great blur touraco, hairy-breasted barbet, black-necked weaver and black-and-white casqued hornbill.
+The Bigodi Wetland Sanctuary has other interesting birds I’ve seen regularly at Kanyanchu, which are the great blur touraco, hairy-breasted barbet, black-necked weaver, and black-and-white casqued hornbill.
 The short self-guided grassland trail which circles the camp is good for monkeys.

 You can walk along the main road through the forest.
 You are almost certain to see monkeys from this road, and butterflies gather there in numbers.